-- 1. Preserve, protect, and promote the public health, safety, and general welfare of residents and businesses in the City of Los Angeles. - 2.
-Implement the goals and policies of officially adopted plans and policy documents, including the City's General Plan, Community Plans, and any other policy documents pertaining to planning, land use, and urban design. - 3.
-Provide zoning options that realize a wide variety of community visions established in plans throughout the City. - 4.
-Provide clear standards and consistent procedures for appropriate and effective public involvement in land use and development decisions. - 5.
-Ensure transparency and fairness through consistent interpretation of development regulations. - 6.
-Promote equitably, environmentally, and economically sustainable construction and land development practices. - 7.
-Ensure compatible transitions of use, building scale, and height between existing and new development. - 8.
-Provide building form and site design standards that address the public aspects of private development and how building form, placement, and uses contribute to the safety and quality of the public realm. - 9.
-Promote sustainable building, site, and landscape design practices that advance the livability, function, and beauty of Los Angeles. - 10.
-Provide opportunities for a diverse range of housing options. - 11.
-Provide standards for a variety of development patterns that emphasize connectivity between mobility networks.
+- 1. The intent of this Chapter 1A is to implement the City's General Plan, Community Plans, and any other policy documents pertaining to planning, land use, and urban design. - 2.
+This Chapter regulates the development and uses allowed on property subject to this Chapter. - 3.
+This Chapter 1A is intended to: - a.
+Provide zoning options that realize a wide variety of community visions established in plans throughout the City. - b.
+Provide clear standards and consistent procedures for appropriate and effective public involvement in land use and development decisions. - c.
+Promote sustainable building and site design practices. - d.
+Provide standards for compatible transitions of use, building scale, and height between existing and new development. - e.
+Provide building form and site design standards that address the public aspects of private development and how building form, placement, and uses contribute to the quality of the public realm. - f.
+Provide access and parking standards that appropriately balance a wide variety of pedestrian and vehicular needs and result in safe pedestrian environments of the highest quality. - g.
+Promote sustainable building, site, and landscape design practices that advance the livability, function, and beauty of Los Angeles. - h.
+Provide opportunities for diverse housing options. - i.
+Provide standards for a variety of development patterns that emphasize connectivity between our mobility networks.

 SEC.
-1.4.2.
-APPLICABILITY OF THIS ZONING CODE
+1.3.2.
+APPLICATION OF THIS CHAPTER

-A. Territorial Applicability
+A. Territorial Application

-- 1. This Zoning Code (Chapter 1A) refers only to the omission or commission of acts within the territorial limits of the City and that territory outside of this City over which the City has jurisdiction or control by virtue of the Constitution, Charter or any law, or by reason of ownership or control of property. - 2.
-With the exception of Article 13 (Administration), this Zoning Code (Chapter 1A) applies only to projects located on lots with zone designations established in this Zoning Code (Chapter 1A), and does not apply to those lots zoned with districts established LAMC Chapter 1.
-(General Provisions and Zoning). - 3.
-Article 13 (Administration) applies to all land use and development in the City, including lots zoned with districts established in this Zoning Code (Chapter 1A) and lots where LAMC Chapter 1.
-(General Provisions and Zoning) is still in effect. - 4.
-LAMC Chapter 1 (General Provisions and Zoning) does not apply to those areas in which this Zoning Code (Chapter 1A) is applicable, unless expressly stated in this Zoning Code (Chapter 1A).
+- 1. This Chapter refers only to the omission or commission of acts within the territorial limits of the City and that territory outside of this City over which the City has jurisdiction or control by virtue of the Constitution, Charter or any law, or by reason of ownership or control of property. - 2.
+Article 13.
+(Administration) applies to all land use and development in the City, including those areas in which LAMC Chapter 1.
+(General Provisions and Zoning) is still in effect.
+The remainder of this Chapter applies to development with zone designations set out in this Chapter, and does not include those areas in which LAMC Chapter 1.
+(General Provisions and Zoning) is still in effect. - 3.
+LAMC Chapter 1.
+(General Provisions and Zoning) does not apply to those areas in which this Chapter is applicable, unless expressly stated in this Chapter.